macik/Image_catalyst/README.md

 Pack of Windows utils to optimize (lossless compression) graphic files (JPEG and PNG formats).
 Using it is as good practice if you work with web page graphics (sprites and stand alone files).

- * **Author of project - lorents and res2001.**
- * Consulting - x128.
- * Translating to english and uploading to GitHub - macik.

 Special thanks: